laravel/docs/session.md

         public function gc($lifetime) {}
     }

-> [!NOTE]
-> Laravel does not ship with a directory to contain your extensions.
+Since Laravel does not include a default directory to house your extensions.
 You are free to place them anywhere you like.
 In this example, we have created an `Extensions` directory to house the `MongoSessionHandler`.

-> [!NOTE]
-> We use MongoDB as an example, but if you are looking for a MongoDB session driver, you can use the `cache` session driver with a `mongodb` cache store.
-Read more about the [MongoDB Cache Driver](https://www.mongodb.com/docs/drivers/php/laravel-mongodb/current/cache/).

-Since the purpose of these methods is not readily understandable, let's quickly cover what each of the methods do:
+Since the purpose of these methods is not readily understandable, here is an overview of the purpose of each method:

 <div class="content-list" markdown="1">